 Further, our products are designed to be used at the customer's location by untrained personnel.
-We cannot provide assurance that our customers will always use our products in the manner in which we intend.
+We cannot provide assurance that our products will be approved for use by untrained personnel or that our customers will always use our products in the manner in which we intend.
 Any intentional or unintentional misuse of our products by our customers could lead to substantial civil and criminal monetary and non-monetary penalties and could cause us to incur significant legal and investigatory fees.